marienahapetian/google-maps/readme.txt

 If you think, that you found a bug in our [WordPress Google Maps](http://huge-it.com/google-map/) plugin or have any question contact us at [info@huge-it.com](mailto:info@huge-it.com)

 == Changelog ==

+= 2.1.6 =
+*  A lot of users claimed that plugin menu disappeared today.We have fixed it and seems it was connected with recent updates of Google Maps JavaScript API from Google.

+= 2.1.5 =
+*  We have fixed a reflected cross-site scripting (XSS) vulnerability disclosed in the plugin.

 = 2.1.4 =
 *  We have fixed the reported bug in Free version of Googme Maps, where some users were not seeing saved changes on front end.